JitpanooPolawath/BasicRaytracer/Readme.txt

-Building a Ray Tracer for assignment 3:
+Building a Ray Tracer for UVIC assignment 3:

+A basic raytracer where the user can input a specific formatted file to the program.
+The Raytracer will display the scene using ADS lighting, reflection, and shadow.
+This raytracer outputs as a PPM formatted file.

 Import needed to run
 - sys, os, numpy, math, time